evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ---
 layout: blog_post
 comments: false
-title: "A simulation of the Earth orbiting the Sun written in JavaScript"
+title: "A simulation of the Earth orbiting the Sun"
 meta_description: "This is a simulation of the Earth orbiting the Sun."
 layout_class: theme-nightSky
 tags: programming science